JulieMammen/sql-project-2/README.md

 on a.ParcelID=b.ParcelID
 AND a.[UniqueID ]<>b.[UniqueID ]
 WHERE a.PropertyAddress is null

 ---Breaking out address into individual column as address,city &state SELECT PropertyAddress
 ---WHERE PropertyAddress is null
 FROM dbo.nashvillehousing

 ---Order by ParcelID;
 SELECT
 SUBSTRING(PropertyAddress,1,CHARINDEX(',',PropertyAddress) -1)As Address
 FROM dbo.nashvillehousing
-----1took off comma at the end of the address

 SELECT
 SUBSTRING(PropertyAddress,1,CHARINDEX(',',PropertyAddress) -1) as Address,
 SUBSTRING(PropertyAddress,CHARINDEX(',',PropertyAddress) +1,LEN(PropertyAddress)) as Address
 FROM dbo.nashvillehousing

 --adding new columns to the main table
 ALTER TABLE Nashvillehousing
 Add PropertySplitaddress Nvarchar(255)